esalli/3DNucleiSegmenter/README.md

 python segmenterCode/segmentation.py --dataset 1 --ws_method 1 --mask_type M3DE --opt_mode 0 --save_segms 1
 ```
 The results will be saved into  the directory fata/segmentedData/datasets.
 An easier way to segment new datasets will be added later to 3DNucleiSegmenter.

+## Citing

+If you use 3DNucleiSegmenter in your research, please cite the following paper: